Zelenskyy pleads to US Congress: 'We need you right now'

 “I see no sense in life if it cannot stop the deaths,” he said.

 Nearing the three-week mark in an ever-escalating war, Zelenskyy has used the global stage to implore allied leaders to help stop the Russian invasion of his country.
-The actor-turned-president often draws from history, giving weight to his appearances.
+The young actor-turned-president often draws from history, giving weight to what have become powerful appearances.

 Biden was to deliver his own address following Zelenskyy’s speech, and was expected to announce an additional $800 million in security assistance to Ukraine, according to a White House official.
 That would bring the total announced in the past week alone to $1 billion.
 It includes money for anti-armor and air defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.